Netflix/falcor/documentation/router.md

 "genrelist[{integers}].titles[{integers}]"
 ~~~

 However it doesn't always make sense to create routes that match as many paths as possible.
 Note that the title's "rating" and "userRating" keys are retrieved from the RatingService, while all of the other title keys are retrieved from the TitleService.
-As a result creating a single route which matched about the "name" and "rating" of a title wouldn't be useful, because serving each individual key would require a request to an entirely different service.
+As a result creating a single route which matches both the "name" and "rating" of a title wouldn't be useful, because serving each individual key would require a request to an entirely different service.
 Furthermore the code to create each of these values would be very different.
-Under the circumstances there is little to be gained by handling both values in a single route.
+Under the circumstances there is little to be gained by handling both these paths in a single route.

-A better strategy than creating routes which match as many paths as possible, is to create routes that match paths that are retrieved from the same service.
+A better strategy than creating routes which match as many paths as possible is to create routes that match paths that are retrieved from the same service.
 The code to retrieve values stored in the same service is likely to be similar, and more importantly it may provide us with opportunities to make a single service call to retrieve multiple values.

 In other words, we should probably create the following routes instead: